Parth-Vader/thinkspace/about.md

 #permalink: /about/
 ---

-I am Parth Verma, a third year student pursuing a dual degree (BSc + MSc) in Mathematics and Computing (batch of 2020) at IIT Kharagpur, India.
+I am Parth Verma, a third year student pursuing a dual degree in Mathematics and Computing (batch of 2020) at IIT Kharagpur, India.
 I hail from Lucknow, Uttar Pradesh, and currently residing at Vadodara, Gujarat.

 I'm an open-source enthusiast who loves coding in C++, and Python.
 My best work till date is a project on Scrapy Benchmarking under GSoC 2017.
 I have been currently diving into the world of AI and ML, and have been doing some MOOCs on it.